 - U-Pass.
 One of the most significant changes affecting travel patterns at UBC has been the student U-Pass, which was introduced in September 2003.
 The U-Pass is a universal transportation pass that is mandatory for students at a cost to students of \$23.75 per month.
-The U-Pass offers students unlimited access to TransLink Bus, SkyTrain and SeaBus services (all zones), discounted West Coast Express fares, discounts at participating merchants, and access to a variety of other transportation programs available on campus.
+The U-Pass offers students unlimited access to TransLink Bus, SkyTrain and SeaBus services (all zones), discounted West Coast Express fares, and discounts at participating merchants.
 UBC and TransLink are now considering extending the U-Pass program to staff, faculty and residents on campus. - More transit service.
 In conjunction with introduction of the student U-Pass, TransLink has substantially increased the level of transit service provided to UBC.
 The majority of the increase has been on the Route 99 B-Line.
 Other improvements since 1997 include several new limited-stop routes, including Route 33 on 16th Avenue, Route 43 on 41st Avenue, Route 44 from downtown, Route 84 from the VCC-Clark SkyTrain station, and Route 480 from Richmond Centre.